 LFH receives approximately 52,000 Kamloops stock rainbow trout from TFH in July each year, as mentioned above.
-They are reared in raceways until August or September, when they are adipose fin clipped and either a right or left ventricle fin clipped (alternating years - Table 12).
+They are reared in raceways until August or September, when they are adipose fin clipped and either a right or left ventricle fin clipped (alternating years - Table 11).
 In October, IDFG transports and plants the entire population (usually around 50,000 fish) in Idaho Rivers, at 15 fpp.

 No Spokane stock rainbow trout are tagged or fin clipped at LFH.
-From the raceways, IDFG receives 160,000 fry and transports these fish to designated Idaho waters in April or May, at around 60-80 fpp (Table 13).
-About 100,000 Spokane stock rainbow trout are planted as legals at 2.5 fpp by LFH drivers into various lakes in southeast Washington.
+From the raceways, IDFG receives 160,000 fry and transports these fish to designated Idaho waters in April or May, at around 60-80 fpp (Table 12).
+About 99,225 Spokane stock rainbow trout catchables (@ 2.5 fpp) and 500 jumbos (@ 1 fpp) are planted at 2.5 fpp by LFH drivers into various lakes in southeast Washington.
 Planting begins in February and is completed in March.